duke24k/self-driving-car-nd/p2/README.md

 My final training set had 42,356 number of images.
 My validation set and test set had 18,153 and 12,630 number of images.

 The 12th code cell of the IPython notebook contains the code for augmenting the data set.
 I decided to generate additional data because some traffic sign has very small data set and it can cause unbalanced batches to the model during training.
-To add more data to the the data set, I used because ...
+To add more data to the the data set, I selected images which has less than 400 number of images  and made 5 copies of images.
+And I used rotation within 10 degree and translation within 5 pixels in each X and Y axis because similar images are better for testing.

 ![alt text][image14]